 6. Audit your CRM data regularly

 Putting a strategy in place to protect your data quality can help reduce your risk of dirty data.
-However, the data in your CRM is—and should be—constantly changing as sellers go about their daily sales activities.
+However, the data in your CRM is—and should be—constantly changing as dealmakers go about their daily activities.
 Regular data audits make sure that nothing falls between the cracks.

 When conducting a CRM data audit, focus on validating records and identifying areas where data quality is coming up short.
 It’s also an opportunity to reevaluate your CRM data management strategy to make sure your process is still minimizing the risk of errors.